 The Office of Marketing and Communications does not send "email blasts" to announce news and events for individual departments and campus organizations.

-When you complete this training and submit your message through the CMS, we will be able to help you promote your item by including it in the Wesleyan Flame, which we distribute to campus on Tuesdays and Thursdays.
+When you complete this training and submit your message through the CMS, we will be able to help you promote your item by including it in the Wesleyan Flame, which we distribute to campus on Mondays and Thursdays.
 This is a fantastic way for us to help you reach your audience.

 By following the correct procedure, you have the potential to reach campus in three ways: